afavian/cse15l-lab-reports/LabReport1.md

 > ✩ Type in **Yes**

+✩

 > ✩ Now your Terminal should look something like this:
 ![Image](Password.png)
 ✩ In which you can now insert the password you reset in the first step

 > **Keynote: You won't be able to see your password due to secure purposes but it's being typed in as you do**

+✩

-> ✩ Your Terminal should now look something like this:
+> ✩ In which nnow your Terminal should now look something like this:
 ![Image](Goodterminal.png)

 **✩CONGRATS!
 Your computer is now connected to the CSE Basement at UCSD✩**